Niranjana-BSV/https-github.com-DevOpsforDatabasesHandsonLab/readmepostgresqlcreate.md

-  HOL for creation of Postgres Database on Azure
+Creation of Postgres Database on Azure